RiyaShah18/SalesAnalysis/README.md

 4) What products are most often sold together?
 5) What product sold the most?
 Why do you think it sold the most?

+   All month wise separate data is stored in the folder 'Data'. 'annual.csv' is the concatanation of all months data into one file, done using pandas.